-This blend is meant for use with new, bare topsoil, and not for over-seeding existing lawns.
+This blend is meant for use with new, bare topsoil with no turf present, not for over-seeding existing lawns.
+Seeding over existing thatch is rarely successful.
 Keep the newly seeded area well watered as the seedlings take root.
 Once established, this lawn will require regular maintenance, but it will stay greener for longer in the summer, and it will stand up to foot (and pet) traffic in areas of full sun to partial shade.
 Clover goes dormant over winter, and may appear to be dead, so the fescue in this blend will keep lawns looking healthy and vibrant.
-Seed a new area, with no turf present, by seeding at 3.6kg (8 lbs) per thousand square feet.
-Seeding over existing thatch is rarely successful.
+Hardy to Zone 4.

 Not a magic bullet - this product makes no guarantee to eliminate chafer beetles.
 Instead, it is intended to be used as part of an ongoing strategy to resist chafer beetle infestations.